cncf/memorials/peeyush-gupta.md

 ## Manoj Kumar

 Peeyush and I worked together at IBM.
 Though we worked in different geographies, it was easy to colloborate with him.
 He was a active community contributor keeping our IBM platforms relevant in a lot of spaces.
 He also eager to lend others a helping hand.
 Eventually I did to meet him in person during Kubecon, and got to hang out with him for a bulk of that week.
 Will miss you.

+## Manjunath Kumatagi

+I worked with Peeyush at IBM, shared the same project and cubicle for 4+ years.
+Helped us making ppc64le platform supported in many cloud opensource projects and also one of the active opensource contributor.
+We just lost a great human being and a good friend.
+I'm going to miss him for sure.

+May God give enough strength to the family to bear the irreparable loss, Rest in peace.